 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Hiring a licensed solar installer is critical.
-This helps ensure that the work is done correctly using current best installation practices.
+Make sure you hire a licensed solar installer.
+This helps ensure that the work is done correctly using the most up-to-date installation methods.
 The installation team for a solar photovoltaic (PV) system in Maryland must include a Home Improvement Commission-licensed contractor and a master electrician with at least seven years' experience.
 The contractor installs the panels, while the master electrician handles permits and connects the system to the grid.
 If you're installing a solar water heater, your contracting team must include a master plumber for permits and utility connections.

-Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see feedback from past customers on local solar companies.
+Check review sites like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers on local solar companies.
 Detailed reviews can help you assess a company's reliability and customer service.
 Use caution with companies that have barely any reviews or mostly negative ones.

 To find a solar installer that works with your budget, ask for free, detailed quotes from three to five providers.
 The quotes should list all costs as well as all solar equipment included.
 Looking at several quotes helps you identify the most cost-effective option.